SayadPervez/Arduino_Master_Delta/README.md

 ___
 ___
 # Introduction to hybrids
 #### hybrid is used to pack both X and Y values of a plot together for easier accessing of functions.
-A hybrid is basically a tuple of two lists with the first one containing the X values (index) and Y values (amplitude).
-They have a significant advantage over the limitation offered Dictionaries.
+A hybrid is basically a tuple of two lists with the first one containing the X values (index) and the second one containing the Y values (amplitude).
+They have a significant advantage over the limitation offered by Dictionaries.
 In this Delta version, the first parameter of most of the data science functions is a hybrid.
 The functions discussed before this section returns only a list whereas most of the upcoming functions returns hybrids.
 ```python
 # X and Y are lists
 X = [ 1,2,3,4,5,6,7,8,9,10 ]